joshgoebel/keyszer/USING_WITH_KINTO.md

 ## Updating your `xkeysnail.service`

-You'll need to update this to reference `keyszer` and also update the arguments:
+You'll need to update this to reference the `keyszer` script and also update the arguments:

 ```sh
 # before